So I Got Duped

 Previous

-Writers Conference Survival Guide: Advice from Agents, Editors, & Writers
+Writers Conference Guide: Advice from Agents, Editors, & Writers